The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation

-Our findings are summarized as below: \begin{enumerate} \item Nuclear disk size scales with the mass of a classical bulge, despite the formation of shorter and weaker bars in our bulge models. \item NSRs are kinematically colder, exhibiting rotationally supported structures with $v_{\phi}/\sigma_R > 1.2-1.7$ and $\sigma$-drops, while NSCs are hotter toward the central region with $v_{\phi}/\sigma_R < 0.7$. \item NSCs are more massive ($\sim10^9$ M$_{\odot}$) than nuclear rings ($\sim10^8$ M$_{\odot}$).
+\item NSRs are kinematically colder, exhibiting rotationally supported structures with $v_{\phi}/\sigma_R > 1.2-1.7$ and $\sigma$-drops, while NSCs are hotter toward the central region with $v_{\phi}/\sigma_R < 0.7$. \item NSCs are more massive ($\sim10^9$ M$_{\odot}$) than nuclear rings ($\sim10^8$ M$_{\odot}$).
 Beyond a certain density threshold of NSCs, they undergo radial displacement due to heating. \item NSCs and NSRs diverge from the initial nuclear disk through star formation-driven depletion and feedback, creating inner gaps and bifurcating the structure. \item The radius of the NSRs, estimated from the mass distribution and rotation peak, lies slightly outside the nuclear gas disk, as bar-driven inflowing gas triggers star formation primarily at the edge of the nuclear gas disk. \item Our results support the inside-out formation scenario, where NSCs and rings diverge from a compact nuclear disk and follow kinematically distinct evolutionary paths, with outward shift of density and velocity peaks driven by bar inflows.
 We will revisit the evolutionary path of nuclear structures by including external factors such as mergers in future work. \end{enumerate}

 \begin{appendix}